 4. Be exclusive

-Wherever possible your questions should include all possible options and have no overlap so that people always fit into a single category.
-In some instances this may involve including an “other”, “other (specify)” or “none of the above” option.
+Wherever possible, your questions should include all possible options and have no overlap so that people always fit into a single category.
+In some instances, this may involve including an “other”, “other (specify)”, or “none of the above” options.

 5. Don’t be so binary

-Often binary screener questions will tend give away the “right” answer due to their higher level of suggestibility.
-Instead offer multiple options that people can pick from – and if you’re using a multiple select list (like a checkbox) it’s best to include a decoy (an answer that could not possibly be right) or a limit so that people don’t just select all the options.
-If you are after someone that has recently watched the Iron Man movie I’d suggest asking “Which of the following movies have you seen recently?” and providing at least one non-existent movie instead of simply asking them yes or no.
+Often, binary screener questions will tend to give away the “right” answer due to their higher level of suggestibility.
+Instead, offer multiple options that people can pick from – and if you’re using a multiple-select list (like a checkbox), it’s best to include a decoy (an answer that could not possibly be right) or a limit so that people don’t just select all the options.
+Suppose you are after someone who has recently watched the Iron Man movie.
+In that case, I’d suggest asking, “Which of the following movies have you seen recently?” and providing at least one non-existent movie instead of simply asking them yes or no.

 6. Tip Responsibly